I'm excited to share these activities for problem solving because this is my favorite type of therapy.

 With children in the school system, it will most likely be habilitation for problem solving skills.

-There are a variety of conditions that would cause a child to need therapy with problem solving, including but not limited to learning disabilities, social delays, and kids with APD (Autism Spectrum Disorder.)
+There are a variety of conditions that would cause a child to need therapy with problem solving, including but not limited to learning disabilities, social delays, and kids with APD (Auditory Processing Disorder.)

 When using these activities for problem solving, you must start thinking from the student’s perspective.